tcainne/Next-big-AI-challenge-contest/README.md

 Well, excepting user creation ;) Right now, to create a user/account you need a android or apple device which will give you an API key : Go here for more explanations https://github.com/tcainne/Next-big-AI-challenge-contest/blob/master/README.md#how-to-get-your-api-key

 # The fight API

+For performance issues, "Fights" are handled by in-memory daemons on backend servers.

+After creating a fight/game with the game API, you will have to connect to a TCP-socket.
+Ip,port and password are provided trough the game API.

+So this API is not a true Rest one.
+In fact, it is more a list of "commands", than a standard API.

+Here is the documentation :

+I choose Postman too to publish it to the world, but forget "GET" and other API stuffs.